 Prior to moving to Nashville and pursuing his solo career, he was attending college and performing as lead vocalist for the country duo Pike 41 with Dylan Stubblefield.

 Wray's lyrics are drawn from personal experiences of growing up in a small town, and of course relationships and the heartbreak that can follow.
 He strives to write music that means something to him, is relatable to others, and makes the listener feel something.
 His debut EP’ released in September of 2018, which has six original songs, including his single “Catch and Release.”
-He recently released “Brothers” and is set to release more singles at the end of this year and beginning of next year.
+He recently released the singles “Brothers” and “I Can’t Run” and began touring with a full band.

-He has performed with acts such as Mark Chesnutt, Craig Morgan, The Cadillac Three, The Swon Brothers, Trent Tomlinson, and more.
+He has performed with acts such as Mark Chesnutt, Riley Green, Craig Morgan, The Cadillac Three, Matt Stell, The Swon Brothers, Trent Tomlinson, and more.

 He looks forward to the tests and trials that lay ahead on the road to chasing his dream.
 Proverbs 16:9 “A man’s heart plans his way, but the Lord directs his footsteps”